Woltvint/repo-secret-manager/test-data/README.md

 # Test Data

-This folder contains sample files with secrets for testing the `uu-secret-manager` tool.
+This folder contains sample files with secrets for testing the `repo-secret-manager` tool.

 ## Test Files